KalininGroup/Setting-up-an-event-website-tutorial/README.md

-# 1. Why This Tutorial Exists
+# 1. Why This Tutorial Exists?

 Planning an event and need a website?
 Setting up a professional-looking website traditionally requires frontend and backend development skills, plus the cost of hosting and domain registration.
 Paid solutions like WordPress or Wix make this easier but come with monthly fees.